top of page

 Pink Leather Slippers (So Danca preferred)

 No Attached Skirts.
-Pull on skirts optional.
+Pull-on skirts are optional.

 (ages 4/5)

-Continuation of above adding movements across the floor, elevation, tumbling and rhythm skills through tap.
+Continuation of above adding movements across the floor, elevation, tumbling, and rhythm skills through tap.

 Dress Code:

-Ballet Blue - BLOCH Cotton Leotard
+Pastel Blue - BLOCH Cotton Leotard

 Pink Tights (Bloch, So Danca, Weissman)